-You may not realize that this essential oil has been around for a long time – and for good reason.
+You may not realise, but essential oils have been around for a long time and used throughout history for innumerable applications – and for good reason.

 Yes, and no. Tea tree oil is definitely a powerful antifungal and antibacterial substance because it also contains potent levels of triketones.